-Gilbert & Sullivan Society is excited to announce ‘The Met: Live in HD’ operas in Bermuda (on film).
-Next opera is on Saturday, 31 January 2015.
+Gilbert & Sullivan Society (in conjunction with BUEI) is proud to present ‘The Met: Live in HD’ operas in Bermuda (on film).
+Next opera is on Saturday, 2 May, 2015.

 Matthew Nester will provide a brief introduction about each opera and its composer immediately before the performance.

 "Tchaikovsky's music for Iolanta is wistful, tremulous and full of yearning, qualities Ms. Netrebko communicates through her bittersweet singing.
 Yet flashes of vocal intensity, a Netrebko hallmark, come through when Iolanta tells of her increasing confusion.
 Ms. Michael brings a strong, bright voice and visceral intensity to Judith.
 There were overwhelming passages in Mr. Gergiev's account of this astonishing Bartok score, with its Expressionist angst and Debussy-like lushness.
 He brought out rustic, folkloric elements in the music that seemed fresh."

 "Thrillingly staged by Mariusz Trelinski… [he] and his chief designers — Boris Kudlicka (sets) and Bartek Macias (video) — float free from the plot into a poetic realm infused with feeling, menace, magic.
 Both operas make poetic use of video in a way I've rarely seen on the opera stage.
 And both had superlative casts.
 Netrebko's blooming soprano and dignity — even in a billowy white nightgown — humanized the princess.
 Piotr Beczala's tenor gleamed as Vaudemont, who lights up her life."

 All on Saturdays, at BUEI auditorium, starting at 5pm.